yongddeng/yongddeng.github.io/_posts/2026-01-07-virtualisation.md

 Each radius has its cost attached to the mechanism that buys it.
 {% endcomment %}

 A network namespace begins with nothing but a loopback interface, and a container therefore has no path off the host until one is built for it.
-Docker places one end of a [virtual ethernet]() (veth) pair inside the namespace as _eth0_ and enslaves the other to a software bridge (the default _docker0_).
+Docker places one end of a [virtual ethernet]() (veth) pair inside the namespace as _eth0_ and enslaves the other to a software bridge (i.e. the [_docker0_]()).
 The bridge's address (172.17.0.1, private per RFC 1918, §605#2.1) then serves every container as its default gateway.
-The host thereby acts as an L2 switch among its containers (one broadcast domain, §605#1.3) and as an L3 router beyond them. <!-- a veth pair is a kernel device with two ends, one in each namespace --> Since no host elsewhere routes 172.17.0.0/16, an outbound packet from, for example, 172.17.0.2 leaves masqueraded behind the host's address.
+The host thereby acts as an L2 switch among its containers (one broadcast domain, §605#1.3) and as an L3 router beyond them. <!-- a veth pair is a kernel device with two ends, one in each namespace --> Since no host elsewhere routes 172.17.0.0/16, an outbound packet from a container (e.g. 172.17.0.2) leaves masqueraded behind the host's address.

 Inbound traffic must instead be published since an external client cannot name a private IP address.
 For instance, _-p 8080:80_ publishes via a [DNAT]() rule rewriting the destination (host:8080 to 172.17.0.2:80), while _EXPOSE_ merely records intent. <!-- trim: EXPOSE records intent as image metadata --> <!-- the DNAT rewrite happens ahead of the routing decision (PREROUTING); rules enter iptables at container start --> Docker also writes rules of its own via [iptables]() into the host's [firewall](), the rule list against which the kernel admits or drops every packet by its tuple $($address, port, protocol$)$.
-The kernel consults Docker's entries before those a tool such as UFW administers, thus a published port remains open to the LAN even after a deny, and the deny holds only from the DOCKER-USER chain, which Docker consults first. <!-- trim: a userland docker-proxy covers the cases DNAT (PREROUTING) misses, loopback and hairpin traffic; it re-originates connections, so access logs attribute every request to the gateway 172.17.0.1 -->
+The kernel consults Docker's entries before those a tool such as UFW administers, thus a published port stays open to the LAN even after a deny, which holds only when placed in the DOCKER-USER chain that Docker checks first. <!-- trim: a userland docker-proxy covers the cases DNAT (PREROUTING) misses, loopback and hairpin traffic; it re-originates connections, so access logs attribute every request to the gateway 172.17.0.1 -->

 Reaching other containers is a separate matter.
-The default _docker0_ affords L2 forwarding but no name resolution.
-That is, a container reaches another by IP address, while restarts may reassign the address. <!-- a legacy of the deprecated --link flag that wrote peer entries into each container's /etc/hosts --> Docker instead provides [user-defined bridge networks](), carrying their own subnet (172.18.0.0/16, §605#2.1) with an embedded DNS server (127.0.0.11), which resolves container and alias names to current addresses.
+The default _docker0_ affords L2 forwarding but no name resolution, so a container reaches another only by IP address, which restarts may reassign. <!-- a legacy of the deprecated --link flag that wrote peer entries into each container's /etc/hosts --> Docker instead provides [user-defined bridge networks](), carrying their own subnet (172.18.0.0/16, §605#2.1) with an embedded DNS server (127.0.0.11), which resolves container and alias names to current addresses.
 In practice, [Docker compose]() automatically creates one such network per project from a [YAML ain't markup language]() (YAML) file and starts containers in dependency order. <!-- trim: which is why its services address one another by name --> Containers on separate bridges remain isolated, as no rule forwards between them.

 {% comment %}
 One stack (api + postgres), wired twice.
 Port 8080 published, LAN untrusted.